jcgras/adventureTravel/docs/project-structure/index.md

  _components_ | Here we place the application components and their related styles.
  _images_ | It contains the static images used in the project such as illustrations, logos, etc.
  _navigation_ | This module contains the components related to navigation.
 It contains the paths and references to screens, modals and tabs.
- _redux_ | It contains the elements related to Redux, such as: actions, reducers, middlewares and the store configuration.
+ _redux_ | It contains the elements related to Redux: reducers, middlewares and the store configuration.
  _screens_ | It contains the components relating to the application screens and their related styles.

 You have probably noticed that in each of these modules the files `index.js` and `package.json` are included.
 Both files are used to export and define the module with global access within the project.